Submit an application

 - Determination period

 Norfolk County Council is required to consult parish and district councils and various agencies (statutory consultees) and to publicise the proposals locally.
 The views received during the consultation process are taken into account in reaching a decision.

 In accordance with Section 38(6) of the Town and Country Planning Compulsory Purchase Act 2004, planning applications must be determined in accordance with the development plan unless material considerations dictate otherwise.

-In September 2011, Norfolk County Council adopted its Core Strategy and Minerals and Waste Development Management Policies DPD.
+In September 2011 we adopted our Core Strategy and Minerals and Waste Development Management Policies DPD.
 This is the principal document (of the development plan) against which planning applications for minerals and waste development will be assessed.

 Other policy documents in the development plan that will also be given weight include the local authority Core Strategies (where they have been adopted) and any Local Plan policies which can be found on the respective local authority websites.

 Weight will also be given to the National Planning Policy Framework Policies as a material consideration.
 This can be found on the Communities and Local Government website.